People ask me all the time, “What are my chances of landing a product manager job?”. My response to this question has always been the same:

 What most people in the product management world don’t want to admit is that they landed their job by ACCIDENT.
 They aren’t better than you.
 They landed this job purely by chance.
 Why do you think the book, The Accidental Product Manager is such a best seller?

 There is no Product Management Bachelor, Master, or Concentration even at the MBA level.
 So how did all these people land their job?
 The answer?
 By accident.
 It was pure chance.
 In 2019, are you still waiting for accidents to happen or are you going to innovate?
 I can hear the conversations some of you guys are having right now in your own heads.

 “But Rich…I don’t have a technical background, I don’t have a network, I don’t have the experience, or title.”

-Neither do many of our students right now and they are still landing product manager jobs.
+Neither do many of our members right now and they are still landing product manager jobs.

 You don’t need technical or software engineering experience to be a Product Manager.
 There’s a countless number of Product Managers right now from the most exciting startups to the most established companies that do not possess any technical or software engineering experience.